ProcStack/procstack.github.io/docs/js/pxlRooms/SaltFlatsEnvironment/Assets/README.md

-Texture files can be included/embeded within the FBX, But its advised against doing that.
+Texture files can be included/embeded within the FBX / GLTF, But its advised against doing that.
 There is some image management done in pxlNav for easier accessibility to shared resources Being, if an already loaded image is requested again,